-Evidence on skill differentials is provided by studies that rely on data that identify immigrants by admission class.
-Evidence for Australia and Canada shows that skill-based immigrants have higher levels of education and report higher language ability than other classes of immigrants , .
+Evidence on skill differentials for Australia and Canada shows that skill-based immigrants have higher levels of education and report higher language ability than other classes of immigrants , .
 For example, among skill-based immigrants arriving in Canada between 2000 and 2001, male skilled workers had 3.9 more years of schooling and female skilled workers had 3.4 more years than their counterparts in the kinship-based immigration class .
-The analysis for the US, relying on occupation data to infer skills, finds similarly higher skill levels among employment-based immigrants than among kinship-based immigrants .
+The analysis for the US, relying on occupation data to infer skills, similarly finds higher skill levels among employment-based immigrants compared to kinship-based immigrants , .

 Australian evidence on the labor force participation and employment outcomes of immigrants who arrived during the mid-1990s shows that, for the most part, immigrants selected based on skill requirements have better labor market outcomes shortly after arrival .
-The gaps in labor force participation rates persist over the first 18 months in the country, but the head start for skill-based immigrants in finding employment dissipates over time.
+Skill-based immigrants are also found to outperform family class immigrants three years after arrival in terms of earnings, both unconditionally and also conditional on human capital characteristics .

-Canadian evidence indicates no differences in labor force participation but lower employment rates for skill-based immigrants than for kinship-based immigrants.
+Canadian evidence indicates no differences in labor force participation but lower employment rates for skill-based immigrants than for kinship-based immigrants shortly after arrival.
 In general, these gaps persist over the first 18 months in the country .
-Several studies for Canada report significantly higher earnings among skill-based immigrants, but they also report a convergence of earnings across immigrant classes over time , , .
-Unemployment insurance claim rates are lowest for the skilled-worker immigrant class, followed by the kinship-based class and then by the humanitarian-based class .
+Studies that investigate longer-term outcomes report higher earnings among skill-based immigrants and these differences remain after controlling for human capital characteristics , , .

 Trade-offs in immigrant selection